 Feed the Right Supplements

 You can also support your performance horse by providing him with the nutrition his body needs for a post-workout recovery.
 Un-Lock Advanced Muscle Formula combines amino acids that offer your horse muscle support, as well as electrolytes and vitamins.
-This formula may help to reduce muscle fatigue, reduce cramping, prevent tying up, and speed your horse’s recovery.
+This formula may help to reduce muscle fatigue, reduce cramping, and speed your horse’s recovery.
 The Un-Lock Paste gives you the versatility to administer the supplement pre- or post-exercise.

 Your horse works hard for you, and by supporting his recovery, you can help to relieve muscle pain and have him ready for his next workout, sooner.